 Breaching is a behavior that scientists have yet to put a finger on.
 Since we cannot go inside a whale’s brain, we may never know the real reason, but there are some theories.
 Some say it is a way for these large animals to knock off the many parasites that make a home on the skin of the whale; basically a form of scratching themselves, while others say that they are just having fun.
 Since the minke whales have very few parasites living on them compared to the humpbacks and gray whales, they may have just been having a good time.

 We have also had a few days filled with surface lunge feeding fin whales!
 These whales filter feed on krill and small fish.
 On these particular days, there was so much krill at the surface that we could see dark brown patches of it floating and tons of sea bird activity!
 There were several of these whales coming partially out of the water to engulf their food, push the water out, and lick the critters from their baleen.
 The photos that were taken show all the detail of the whales’ expanding ventral pleats, the open jaw, and even the baleen!

-A few blue whales have also made an appearance again as well, so with all of the activity we are having, it is a good time to come out on a whale watching adventure!
+A few blue whales have also made an appearance again as well, so with all of the activity we are having, it is a good time to come out on a Los Angeles whale watching and Long Beach whale watching adventure!
 So come out and see these amazing whales, dolphins, seals, sea lions, marine birds, and other exotic findings in their natural habitat!